yashNaN/Yashrukor-RTS/README.txt

 	Swordsman: Swordsman are the grunt Units of the game.
 They are melee Units so they have a low attack range and they have decent health and attack, and low move speeed.
 		   Swordsman are trained from the Brracks.
 	Knight: Are the elite non-hero Units of the game.
 They have high attack, health, and move speed compared to other Units but they are still weaker than Heros.
-		Knight are created from the Stable
+		Knights are created from the Stable
 	Worker: Workers are the basis of the game.
 They have the ability to construct and repair buildings.
 Workers can be created from the Town Hall.

 Step 3: Playing the Game